Gyms, Health & Fitness

 • Allowing them to ask questions gives you indication as to where they’re at; what they desire most, what interests them, their focal points

-• Show them facilities e.g., squash courts, swimming pools, saunas, workout halls that are included in the basic service and once the tour is over take them to an area decorated with positive testimonials
+• Show them facilities e.g., squash courts, swimming pools, saunas, workout halls that are included in the basic service and once the tour is over take them to an area clearly showing positive testimonials

 • Offer flexible memberships and pricing (even a monthly one) as this is contrary to most gyms but shows you’re not trying to keep them on regardless of whether they stick to workouts